 Try your hand at more than 20 different arcade games or set up a friendly ping-pong showdown (winner gets a pickle shot!) at Kung Fu Saloon, located in the Rock Rose district at Domain NORTHSIDE.
 Or play at Punch Bowl Social, at The Domain, where the grown-up fun includes bowling, a VR lounge, video games and private karaoke.
 Staying downtown?
 The Escape Game Austin offers an immersive, 60-minute adventure with twists, turns, and jaw-dropping surprises around every corner.

 14. See a comedy show.

 See a show at Esther's Follies, which has been amusing locals for more than 40 years and specializes in political satire, comedy sketches, Vegas-style magic and hilarious musical numbers.
 Fallout Theater is 100% comedian owned and operated, and presents sketch, stand-up and improv comedy shows by new and seasoned comedians, in addition to comedy festivals.
 Or catch a big-name comedian on stage at the Paramount Theatre, a century-old performance venue and movie theater located in the heart of Downtown Austin.

 15. Relax at a local spa or resort.

 Treat yourself to some quality time at a local spa, where you can rejuvenate and get away from the hustle and bustle of the holiday season.
-Start fresh with a facial from Milk + Honey Spa in the Second Street shopping district, lounge in the comfy armchairs during a pedicure at Lacquer luxury nail studio or find your balance with a signature massage at the Fairmont Spa.
+Start fresh with a facial from Milk + Honey Spa in the 2ND Street District, lounge in the comfy armchairs during a pedicure at Lacquer luxury nail studio or find your balance with a signature massage at the Fairmont Spa.